10:30 am –3:00 pm

 (Robinson Atrium if inclement weather)

-Designed for children ages fifteen months through three years and their caregivers, Toddler Thursdays engage children’s creativity and incorporate weekly topics with related artwork, art-making activities, and self-guided tours.
+Designed for children ages fifteen months through three years and their caregivers, Toddler Thursdays engage children’s creativity and explore monthly topics with related artwork and self-guided tours, as well as new art-making activities to enjoy each week.

 Explore, learn, and create every Thursday!